Sri Lanka - North to South

 Sri Lanka is a fantastic cycling destination, with well-surfaced roads and diverse, beautiful natural surroundings.
 From ancient religious and cultural sites to rain forests, national parks, mountains, wildlife and stunning coastline, there is so much to enjoy and no better way to explore than by bicycle.
 For centuries adventurers and traders have been drawn to this jewel in the Indian Ocean.
 The island has been an inspiration to many adventurers from Marco Polo to Paul Theroux.
 Renowned for a rich variety of terrain and wild life within a small land space, species native to the island include monkeys, crocodiles elephants leopards and exotic peacocks.
 Moving forwards from a 30-year civil war which ended in 2009, Sri Lanka is fast becoming a popular area of the world for a cycling holiday.

-The redspokes Sri Lanka North to South adventure begins in Colombo.
-We take a train to Jaffna crossing the famous Elephant Pass and have time to explore the town and local islands.
+redspokes Sri Lanka North to South cycling holiday begins in Colombo.
+We take an early morning train to Jaffna crossing the famous Elephant Pass and have time to explore the town and local islands by bicycle.
 Dotted with deserted buildings and temples, we are surrounded by white sands, sea views, lagoons and an array of birdlife including Brahminy kites, flamingos and herons.
 Our next stop is Killinochchi; from here we cycle the eastern shores of Sri Lanka to Nilaveli.
 Prior to the civil war and tsunami this was a popular resort and the beautiful 4km stretch of golden sands is now enjoying a renaissance.
 There is time here for swimming, snorkelling and to visit the Pigeon Island national park.